28 Different Types of Bats

 Northern yellow bats are social creatures living in colonies of up to 100 individuals, and they typically mate in the fall and give birth to a single pup in the spring.

-Although they are capable of flight, northern yellow bats often roost close to the ground, making them vulnerable to predators such as snakes and owls.
+Although they can fly, northern yellow bats often roost close to the ground, making them vulnerable to predators such as snakes and owls.

 12. Giant Golden-crowned Flying Fox